Coronavirus rates decline in the DMV, but flu season poses new threat

 The Moderna booster is recommended for people 65 and older, residents of long-term care facilities, and people 18 and older at increased risk because of underlying medical conditions or where they work or live.
 The Johnson & Johnson booster is for people 18 and older.

-Although Pfizer boosters are already being administered in Virginia, Moderna and Johnson & Johnson will not be given out until federal officials offer new guidance, which could happen this week, Danny Avula, Virginia’s vaccine coordinator, said in a statement Friday.
+Although Pfizer boosters are already being administered in Virginia, Moderna and Johnson & Johnson boosters will not be given out until federal officials offer new guidance, which could happen this week, Danny Avula, Virginia’s vaccine coordinator, said in a statement Friday.

 Gov. Larry Hogan (R) said Maryland is also prepared to administer boosters pending final approval.